Xela3026/yabbr-docs/docs/channels/email.md

 # Email

-To send outbound emails using <BrandName/>, you need an Email Alias to send the email with.
+To send outbound emails using <BrandName type="name"/>, you need an Email Alias to send the email with.
 These email aliases can also have an Email Signature that will appear at the bottom of every email they send.

 To find the Email section in your workspace: on the left sidebar, navigate to 'Channels', and then find 'Email'.